Ciné: Athens' Only Independent Art House Cinema

 Ciné is an extraordinary treasure that is unique to downtown Athens.
 The restored historic venue houses two cinemas, a full bar, and a versatile event space, and is the only independently operated, mission driven, non-profit, community-based art house movie theatre in the region.

-By providing film and arts that inspire, educate, and build community, Ciné enriches the quality of life in Athens, offering the unique opportunity to share the vitality of a community movie-going experience without the commercial distractions of the multiplex.
+By providing film and arts that inspire, educate, and build community, Ciné enriches the quality of life in Athens, offering the opportunity to share in the vitality of a unique community movie-going experience.
 Ciné plays a key role in the cultural landscape of downtown Athens, bringing people together to enjoy both the art of good cinema and the refreshment of a good drink.
 Ciné feeds the heart and mind by reliably providing thoughtful, challenging, inspirational, educational, and thought-provoking works to a loving community.